 Once your hierarchy is complete, you'll have an organized outline of your product with all the ideas you have for improving it nested nearly within.
 PM bliss!

 What do features represent?

 Don't get hung up on the name "feature."

 In reality, features can represent user needs or broad capabilities you want to unlock.
 They don't need to be specific solution ideas, and they often shouldn't be... unless you've done the necessary product discovery to arrive at the best possible solution idea.

 Features will evolve as they progress through your prioritization process, and you get a better sense of the solution they entail.
 It's ok to update their name and description as you go.

 As for naming your features, we recommend keeping it short.
 This makes your boards easier to skim, and often makes features easier to find – not harder.
 So if you're using features to represent jobs-to-be-done or user scenarios, we recommend using shorthand for these concepts in the name and describing them in more detail in the description field.

-The feature description field could also be a great place to add any other information on business objectives, key results, KPIs, and details on phasing/milestones, user scenarios, or acceptance criteria.
+The feature description field could also be a great place to add other information on business objectives, key results, KPIs, and details on phasing/milestones, user scenarios, or acceptance criteria.